 Prior to joining the firm, Ms. Winters gained experience working as a law clerk in the North Carolina Business Court.
 Previously, she worked with the firm as a summer associate in 2010 and 2011.

-Ms. Winters was recognized as a 2016, 2017, and 2018 North Carolina "Rising Star" for Business Litigation by Super Lawyers magazine.
+Ms. Winters was recognized as a North Carolina "Rising Star" in 2021 and the five years immediately preceding for Business Litigation by Super Lawyers magazine.

 magna cum laude, Order of the Coif, CALI Award